tarundubey/mytaxi_backend/README.md

 Once a new request is placed, it is shown in the tab1 of all drivers.
-Whichever driver clicks first will gets the request and, it will go to their tab2 (say Auto no :3), then it is removed from other drivers list and even if they click, they should see “request no longer available”
+Whichever driver clicks first will gets the request and, it will go to their tab2 (say Auto no :3), then it is removed from other drivers list.
-> DB should have tables for requests with time of request, location of request, status of request(0­waiting,1­ongoing, 2­complete)and which auto picked up
-> Once a request is picked up, all requests take 5 mins to complete

 version 2 :
-Kindly attempt this only when version 1 is complete in all respects and a demo is done.
-Now extend the Backend to consider locations also
-1. Assume Autos are at 5 different locations
+1. Autos are at 5 different locations
 a.
 Auto 1 is always at (1,1)
 b.
 Auto 2 = (2,2)
 c.
 Auto 3 = (3,3)
 d.
 Auto 4 = (4,4)
 e.
 Auto 5 = (5,5)
-2. Take location also when placing requests from customer App (assume city is a 5km x 5km area )
+2. Location also taken when placing requests from customer App (assume city is a 5km x 5km area )
 a.
-Customer app should have textboxes to enter x & y location data: where x,y are integers from 1 to 5
+Customer app has textboxes to enter x & y location data: where x,y are integers from 1 to 5

 3. New requests are shown to only 3 nearest available autos in their TAB1.
-4. If more than 10 requests are waiting, then reject new requests from CUSTOMER APP and inform customer with message: “Rides not available. try again later
+4. If more than 10 requests are waiting, then reject new requests from CUSTOMER APP and informs customer with message: “Rides not available. try again later